Chapter 0: introduction

 The distinguishing feature of a CPU is not the fact that it computes but rather its central role as a controller of other components (hence the name Central Processing Unit).
 The CPU issues most of the commands to other components: memories, I/O devices, … or even computing units.
 In fact, a GPU is one such CPU-controlled computing unit.
 GPUs are specialized in a category of tasks that includes graphics rendering (as can be inferred from its full name, Graphics Processing Unit).

-Luckily, GPUs are specialized devices.
+Luckily, GPUs are also specialized devices.
 The instructions required for graphics rendering are quite simple ones (at any rate, they are much simpler than those you would find in a CPU).
 Simple enough, in fact, that you can build GPU cores for a fraction of the cost of a CPU one.

 Although GPUs first gained traction for their use in graphics rendering, they are now widely for code that can leverage their massive parallelism — AI or crypto mining come to mind (or whatever kids are up to these days).